Chapter News

 Chapter Merchandise

 Chapter Golf shirts in Lackawanna Burgundy and gray have been designed and ordered.
 A price around $40 will cover the cost, with a small portion going to the Chapter.
 A gray embroiled baseball cap is in the design phase as well.
+Our Chapter golf shirts have been delivered and our RailFest volunteers may purchase them for $40 cash on site.
+We are not allowed to offer them or sell RLHS publications to the public at RailFest.
 The shirts and caps will be available for purchase at the September 27th meeting in Tobyhanna.
-We may have the shirts available for use by our volunteers only, at the Steamtown Rail Fest information booth.
+We are working on the cost of shipping shirts and caps.

 Passing of Ross Rowland, July 19, 2025